Help Venezuela | South American Initiative

 SAI works to support the impoverished and starving Venezuelan population through its key campaigns: “Help Venezuelan Orphans” and “SAI Medical Clinic for Children."Thanks to these campaigns, more than 25,000 people have benefited.

 These projects are not possible without the collaboration of generous and compassionate donors like you who provide help in the midst of a country in deep crisis.
 Each of your donations support our mission to help those in their deepest time of need.

-We pray that all this turmoil and chaos in Venezuela will soon pass.
-Until that time SAI works to provide food and medicine for those who cannot help themselves.
+We pray that the turmoil and chaos in Venezuela will soon pass.
+Until that time, SAI works to provide food, medical care and medicine for those who cannot help themselves.

-When you donate you are saving the lives of orphaned children and hospital patients who are living in a country experiencing total collapse.
-Without your generosity they would have nothing.
-Your gifts bring light where there is only darkness.Donate now!
+When you donate you are saving the lives of orphaned children and patients who are receiving life saving care!

 Donate now !